ifyoungnet/MedGDM/README.md

 + P(y=1): the probability to be GDM.
 + P(y=0):  the probability to be NGDM.
 + Prediction (Y): 1 represents GDM and 0 represent NGDM.

+### How to cite?
+Zhou F, Xiao R, Song FL, _et al_.
+A stepwise prediction and interpretation of gestational diabetes mellitus based on advanced machine learning methods.
+Submitted.